imennajar/data-collection-challenge/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```
-###### Analyse: The chart, as well as the calcul results, show that on average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
+###### Analysis: The chart, as well as the calculated results, show that on average, the third month has the coldest minimum temperature on Mars, and the eighth month is the warmest.
 But it is always very cold there in human terms!
 <img src='temp.png' style ='width:700px;height:300px'/>

 ```
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-# Identify the lowest and heighest pressure
+# Identify the lowest and highest pressure

 # Create and sort the dataframe
 avg_pressure_df = pd.DataFrame(avg_pressure)